AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-clients.md

 ## Add clients to a community

-To add a client to a community, follow these steps:
+To add a client to a community:

 1. In the left pane, select **Data Management** > **Communities**.